libretro/docs/docs/guides/input-joypad-drivers.md

 RetroArch makes use of two input systems in order to support the full range of input devices available across RetroArch's supported platforms.

 - **Input Drivers** provide access to keyboards, mice, and mouse-like devices such as lightguns, spinners, steering wheels, etc.
-- **Joypad Drivers** provide access to gamepads and joysticks.
+- **Controller Drivers** provide access to gamepads and joysticks.

+!!!
+Note
+    Controller drivers were previously referred to as joypad drivers.
+Some documentation may still use the older "joypad" terminology.

 **Absolute mouse devices** in the tables below refers to input drivers which support mouse-like devices such as light guns, air mice, and Wiimotes that use 'absolute' coordinate systems.
 Certain input drivers only support mouse devices with 'relative' coordinate systems.

 ## Linux
-`udev` is the most full-featured Input Driver and Joypad Driver for Linux.
+`udev` is the most full-featured Input Driver and Controller Driver for Linux.

 **Linux Input Drivers**